CMS-TYPO3-Wordpress/gtd/Documentation/Introduction/Index.rst

 .. important::
    GTD® and Getting Things Done® are registered trademarks of the David Allen Company.
-   SimpleWorklist is not affiliated with or endorsed by the David Allen Company.
+   GTD TYPO3 Extension is not affiliated with or endorsed by the David Allen Company.